Atlas of the Human Deep Brain Nuclei, Connections, and Vasculature

 During DBS surgery, a microelectrode is lowered deep into the brain with the aim to stimulate small subcortical nuclei in order to alleviate disease-related symptoms such as rigidity and tremor as seen in patients with PD.

-Studies using DBS in PD patients show that a suboptimal placement of electrodes in, for example, the Subthalamic Nucleus (STN) or Globus Pallidus (GP), can yield changes in cognitive processes and affective states.
-These include:
+Studies using DBS in PD patients show that a suboptimal placement of electrodes in, for example, the Subthalamic Nucleus (STN) or Globus Pallidus (GP), can yield changes in:

 These unwanted side effects of DBS are speculated to be the result of: